PawseySC/hpc-container-training/_episodes/31-mpi.md

 > ## Base MPI image at Pawsey
 >
-> Pawsey maintains an MPICH base image at [pawsey/mpich-base](https://hub.docker.com/r/pawsey/mpich-base).
+> Pawsey maintains an MPICH base image at [pawsey/mpich-base](https://quay.io/pawsey/mpich-base).
 > At the moment, only a Docker image is provided, which of course can also be used by Singularity.
 {: .callout}

 * The container and host MPI installations need to be *ABI* (Application Binary Interface) *compatible*.
 This is because the application in the container is built with the former but runs with the latter.
-At present, there are just two families of MPI implementations, not ABI compatible with each other: MPICH (with IntelMPI and MVAPICH) and OpenMPI.
+At present, there are just two families of MPI implementations not ABI compatible with each other: MPICH (with IntelMPI and MVAPICH) and OpenMPI.
 If you anticipate your application will run in systems with non ABI compatible libraries, you will need to build variants of the image for the two MPI families.

 > ## MPI implementations at Pawsey
 >
-> At present, all Pawsey systems have installed at least one MPICH ABI compatible implementation: CrayMPICH on the Crays (*Magnus* and *Galaxy), IntelMPI on *Zeus* and *Topaz*.
+> At present, all Pawsey systems have installed at least one MPICH ABI compatible implementation: CrayMPICH on the Crays (*Setonix* *Magnus* and *Galaxy), IntelMPI on *Zeus* and *Topaz*.
 Therefore, MPICH is the recommended MPI library to install in container images.
 > Zeus and Topaz also have OpenMPI, so images built over this MPI family can run in these clusters, upon appropriate configuration of the shell environment (see below).
 {: .callout}

 * Bind mounts and environment variables need to be setup so that the containerised MPI application can use the host MPI libraries at runtime.
 Bind mounts can be configured by the administrators, or set up through variables.
 We're discussing the latter way here.
-In the current example we have:
+The current example script has:

 ```
 export MPICH_ROOT="/opt/mpich/mpich-3.1.4/apps"